Global Risk Governance Programme, Public Law Department

 The University of Cape Town News website published an interview with GRG researcher Annette Hubschle on a recent report titled Ending Wildlife Trafficking.

 Welcome to Dr. Tariro Kamuti a postdoctoral fellow who is undertaking research into the ‘wildlife economy” supported by the South African National Biodiversity Institute (SANBI).
 Dr. Annette Hubschle, is currently the holder of a SANBI postdoc with a focus on the wildlife ranching economy.
-Farewell to Dr. Louise du Toit and Dr. Nick Simpson who have completed their current postdoctoral fellowships.
-Louise’s postdoctoral research explored climate change mitigation and insurance.
-Nick has been exploring the governance of harms through the lens of resilience.
+Dr Nick SImpson continues as a postdoctoral fellow exploring the "art of resilience".
+Dr. Louise du Toit has completed her current postdoctoral fellowship, but remains with the GRG researching energy security.

 The Global Risk Governance programme, University of Cape Town and the Global Initiative Against Transnational Organized Crime invite you to a seminar on "Ending Wildlife Trafficking: Communities as Change Agents".The seminar will be held on Thursday 25th October 2018 from 12:30 to 14:30.